Content

 The National Institutes of Health Office of Dietary Supplements recommends men get 1.2 milligrams (mg) of thiamine a day.

-Riboflavin, or vitamin B2, is essential for cellular function, energy production and metabolism.
-It’s also an antioxidant.
+Riboflavin, or vitamin B2, is essential for cellular function, energy production, and metabolism.
+It’s also an antioxidant, meaning it protects cells from damage caused by free radicals (unstable molecules that can cause numerous health problems).

-The Office of Dietary Supplements recommends men get 1.3 milligrams of riboflavin a day.
+The Office of Dietary Supplements recommends men get 1.3 mg of riboflavin a day.

 Niacin, or vitamin B3, can come in different forms, including nicotinic acid, nicotinamide and nicotinamide riboside.